 Super users have full control (at the app manager level) of every app in the account.
 If they are realm admins, they have full control of every app in every account in the realm.
 Super users can look across all apps, for example, to verify that certain types of data are not being stored in any of your apps, or make needed changes in the absence of key employees.

 Super users don't need app tokens when making API calls to apps that require an app token.
 They can also bypass IP filtering of apps.

 Super users are listed on the Manage Users page in each app so that they are visible to people with permission to manage users in the app.
 The super user entries on this page may not be edited or removed.

 If apps contain data that should be restricted for legal, compliance, or regulatory reasons, realm admins can make them private, which will deny access to super users.

 Note: Appointing a super user is an important and sensitive task because super users have very wide-ranging access to your apps and data.
 New super users will need guidance on appropriate app access for your organization.

-Designating a super user
+Designate a super user

 Realm admins can appoint up to five super users.
 Only realm admins or account admins with full management privileges can be designated as super users.

-To designate a super user, select the checkmark next to the admin(s) you want to appoint as super users.
-To revoke super user permissions, clear the checkmark in the Super User column.
+To designate a super user, select the check mark next to the admin(s) you want to appoint as super users.
+To revoke super user permissions, clear the check mark in the Super User column.